Trip Details at-a-Glance

 - Discover dramatic scenery and amazing archaeology in the lesser-visited countries of Montenegro and Albania

-- Spend one full day in photogenic Dubrovnik, a beautifully-preserved medieval masterpiece
+- Spend time in photogenic Dubrovnik, a beautifully-preserved medieval masterpiece

 - Tour the UNESCO World Heritage Site of Valletta, Malta’s charming capital

 - Explore the stunning Greek and Roman ruins of Syracuse, including the massive 15,000-seat theater, still in use today

 - Visit Diocletian’s magnificent 4th-century palace in Split

 We work hard to help you choose the right trip for you, paying attention to your individual interests, abilities, and needs.
 If you have questions about the level of comfort or any of the activities described in this itinerary, please contact us.